 |Context is set to the company||

-The company score is benchmarked externally, to the appropriately chosen industry engagement score
+The company score is benchmarked externally to the engagement score of your company's chosen benchmark industry.

 |Context is set to a specific segment||

-When the context is set to a specific segment, for example a manager segment, an office location, a department, an age group or a tenure category, scores of this segment will be benchmarked to the company scores
+When the context is set to a specific segment, scores of this segment are benchmarked to the company scores.

 |Context is set to a specific segment, while viewing a sub-segment||

-When viewing a 'segment within a segment' (for example the segment Females within the context of London), the sub-segment will be benchmarked to the main segment score (in this case Female segment within London is benchmarked to the overall London score)
+When viewing a 'segment within a segment' (for example the Female segment within London context), the sub-segment is benchmarked to the context segment score (in this case Female segment within London is benchmarked to the overall London score).

 Note: Customers using True Benchmark can click on The True Benchmark detail to view the slide-out panel that informs them of the benchmark source.
 Use this if you are unsure where the benchmark is coming from.

 Administrator's point of view

-An administrator sets their context to the company, and looks at the engagement score of the Marketing department (7.2).
-Since Marketing is a sub-segment of the company, this score is benchmarked against the overall company score (7.8).
+An administrator sets their context to company level, and views the Marketing department (8.0).
+Since Marketing is a sub-segment of the company, this score is benchmarked against the overall company score (7.4).

-The administrator then sets their context to London, and then looks at the Marketing department segment.
-The engagement score for Marketing has now changed (8.1), since now they are looking specifically at the Marketing employees in London only.
+The administrator then sets their context to London, and views the Marketing department segment.
+The engagement score for Marketing has now changed (7.9), since now they are viewing the scores of Marketing employees in London only.

-Additionally the benchmark has changed to be compared against the London average engagement score, instead of the company wide engagement.
+Additionally the score is now benchmarked against the London average engagement score, instead of the company wide engagement score.

 Manager or senior leader's point of view

-The majority of managers and senior leaders will have access to one or two contexts, depending on the number of employees they have directly reporting to them.
+The majority of managers and senior leaders have access to one or two segments, depending on whether their direct reports are also people managers.

-When a manager has her context set to her own team, the segment is benchmarked against the engagement score of the company.
+When a manager has their context set to their own team, the segment is benchmarked against the engagement score of the company.

-However, when she views a sub-segment, for example the tenure segment 1 year -2 years after starting, this segment is benchmarked to her overall team score, since she is only viewing the portion of this segment that is within her team.
+However, when they view a sub-segment, for example the tenure segment 2 years - 5 years after starting, this segment is benchmarked to her overall team score.
+This is because they are only viewing the portion of this segment that is within their own team.